 Have you bought anything from an Apple store recently, you can pick something off the shelf, use their in-store Wi-Fi to access their APP and complete the transaction yourself!
 Leaving their sales agents to walk the floor, engaging with clients, answering questions and making recommendations without the need to be anchored to a ‘till’ – genius in my opinion and some brilliant examples of how to ‘close and make it easy’ for a customer to complete a transaction.

 When was the last time you reviewed your whole sales process and the potential system or people blocks that could be slowing down or inhibiting the close and collection of your sales revenue?
 Even if you don’t intend collecting online payments, is your website Mobile friendly?
-Have you ever tracked how many people are looking at your website using a mobile device and I guarantee it will be reducing their brand experience if they are having to read teeny tiny text rather than a mobile friendly layout!
-In today’s world these are basic digital business requirements.
+Have you ever tracked how many people are looking at your website using a mobile device and I guarantee it will be reducing their brand experience if they are having to read the teeny tiny text rather than a mobile-friendly layout!
+In today’s world, these are basic digital business requirements.

 In a B2B environment what digital tools could you use to speed up the closing steps of the sale?
 Could you make your contracts electronic and use software such as Adobe Echosign to enable your sales agents to close quickly – we did and it’s speeded up our contract stage of closing by over 75%.

 In retail, how can you combine both your offline and online channel strategies to create a seamless customer experience?

 So taking all of this into account and the accelerating digital trends in consumer behaviour, how easy is it to do business with you and your organisation?

 Nicola Cook is an award winning entrepreneur and twice published international best-selling author on professional selling and personal & business growth.
 She is CEO of Company Shortcuts, a business devoted to improving business results by injecting skill, passion and strategy to help those entrepreneurs and sales enthusiasts achieve the sales results they desire.